Rates and ratios used to measure health status including geographical, occupational, social class and other socio-demographic variations

 Selection of strata

-In age-banding there need to be some attention paid to granularity.
+In age-banding there need to be some attention paid to granularity (depth of detail).
 This will generally need to be a compromise between what's reasonably obtainable and what would give optimum calculated results.
 For most purposes, 5-year age bands are adequate.
 HES is available pre-analysed in 0-14, 15-60, 60-75, >75 age bands.
 This is rather crude, though can still be useful for some purposes.
 If studying female fertility, this banding would be useless, as all fertile ages are included in one band.
 Studies of teenage pregnancy may need to stratify individual years of age.
-Access to HES data is available to NHS organisations via trusted providers (typically, Public Health Observatories), who will produce bespoke analyses on receipt of certain undertakings about data privacy and confidentiality.
+Access to more detailed HES data is available to NHS organisations via trusted providers, who will produce bespoke analyses on receipt of certain undertakings about data privacy and confidentiality.

-Ethnic data is available via HES and associated datasets, and data quality in this area has improved considerably in recent years.
+Ethnic data are available via HES and associated datasets, and data quality in this area has improved considerably in recent years.
 Stratification by ethnic group is a possible analysis for patients admitted to hospital.
 However, this data item is missing from death registrations so cannot be used for mortality studies.
 Social class is rarely present in any health data, so while it is known to be a major indicator (or determinant) of health, it tends to be a factor only in specially commissioned research studies.
+However sometimes an indicator of deprivation such as the Index of Multiple Deprivation can be used.

 Indices of fertility